 Introduction

-Self-hosting an email server is useful for automating tasks like mailing lists, newsletters, or email verification APIs.
+Self-hosting an email server is pretty cool and it's useful for automating tasks like mailing lists, newsletters, or email verification APIs.

-The main selling point of self-hosting is that it’s practically free.
+For me the selling point of self-hosting is that it’s practically free.
 If you’re already self-hosting a website, installing some extra packages on your server and just a bit of your time is all that’s required.
-Mail takes very little storage and the software is light, so you’re unlikely to significantly change energy consumption or disk usage.
+Mail uses very little storage and the software is light, so you’re unlikely to significantly change energy consumption or disk usage.

-For the longest time, I perceived self-hosting email as too difficult, but after doing it for one of my projects, I can say it’s not much harder or more time-consuming than configuring some email SaaS.
+For the longest time, I perceived self-hosting email as too difficult, but after doing it for one of my projects, I can say it took me only a few hours, and it wasn't that bad.

-I changed my goals a bit to make the setup easier though.
+Though I changed my goals a bit to make the setup easier.
 Self-hosting a multi-user webmail looks heavy and is more involved than I was willing to get into, so I just skipped it.
 That way, I didn’t have to bother with user accounts, databases, or the web at all, and the task became easy.

-Here's my Postfix config to show how easy it is.
+Here's my Postfix config to show how simple it can be.
 I left the master.cf file as it was, because I’m always submitting email locally.
-Notice there's no mention of POP3 or IMAP.
-I didn't set them up, because I didn't need them.
+You should also read the comments in the default alias config file.

 /etc/postfix/main.cf